moibraheem3/vartur-full-stack/README.md

 ## Prerequisites

 - Node.js (v18 or higher)
-- Bun (recommended for package management)
+- npm (recommended for package management)
 - Docker and Docker Compose (for database and Redis)

 ## Project Setup